 Palm Selection and Care

 Selecting the right palm for the right place is the first step in maintaining a healthy palm.
 Know how tall your palm you would like, will grow.
 Often palms are planted too close to buildings and then the fronds are sitting on the house or roof.
-This provides a great way for rats, ants and other creatures to make it onto your roof or into your home.
+This provides are great way for rats, ants and other creatures to make it onto your roof or into your home.
 Also, planting too close results in too many fronds being trimmed off palms.